 Pending NGO Legislative / Regulatory Initiatives

-The Federation of Non-Governmental Organizations for the Development of Honduras (FOPRIDEH), is leading the CSO commission negotiating with the Government on regulations to implement the new Honduran Development NGO Draft Law (NGOD Law).
+The Federation of Non-Governmental Organizations for the Development of Honduras (FOPRIDEH), is leading the CSO commission negotiating with the Government on regulations to implement the new Honduran Development NGO Draft Law (NGO-D Law).
 FOPRIDEH is also participating in commissions working on several other effective or proposed laws affecting CSOs in the country.
-The NGOD Law, which was passed in March 2011 and published in June, requires that implementing regulations be finalized by mid-January 2012.
+The NGO-D Law, which was passed in March 2011 and published in June, required that implementing regulations be finalized by mid-January 2012.
 After intense negotiations to remove a number of proposed restrictive provisions, the draft regulations currently await final approval.
-It is unclear, however, how long it may take to publish the regulations, as Honduras is facing multiple crises, including a prison fire that killed close to 400; turnover in over half a dozen Cabinet positions; and routine attacks on CSOs in the press by senior government officials.
-The Office of the President is reportedly close to issuing its own regulations, but it is unclear if they will be as enabling as the law they implement.
+It is unclear, however, how long it may take to publish the regulations, as Honduras has faced multiple crises, including a prison fire in 2012that killed close to 400 people, turnover in over half a dozen Cabinet positions, and routine attacks on CSOs in the press by senior government officials.

 It appears the legal environment for civil society remains unpredictable, and the need for constant monitoring for threats to the sector remains critical.
 There was a three month delay in President Lobo signing the NGO-D Law – far in excess of the time frame for Presidential action on congressionally passed legislation according to Honduran law.
 During the summer and early fall 2011, several other laws affecting CSOs were passed or introduced, and, as with the NGO-D Law, proper legislative procedure was not followed.
 Thus, while the NGO-D Law requires that the Government collaborate with civil society in drafting regulations to implement the law within six months of its effective date, it is not certain that these requirements will be honored.
 Two laws affecting CSOs during this time include:

 - The Framework Law on Social Public Policies (the “Social Policy Law”).
-Congress reportedly passed this law in April 2011, however, the Law has not been published, and to the best of our knowledge, President Lobo has not signed it.
+Congress reportedly passed this law in April 2011, however, the Law has not been published, and according to most CSOs, President Lobo has not signed it.